College of Wisdom and Learning

 Entity type: Non-profit, public

-Product: Secondary, tertiary education
+Product: Secondary education

 Specialties: Creative sciences, psychology, metachemistry